shaibruhis/FF-Hybrid-Standings/README.md

 Future Ideas
 ------
+* Make columns sortable
-* Add record to all pages that display it (not just the Standings page).
+* Add record to all pages that display it (not just the Standings page)

 Known Issues
 ------